 A: If you said that the noise started after the alternator has been replaced, we would recommend to recheck the alternator installation.
-The noise you describe could happen when the belt pulleys are not aligned properly.
-Maybe the alternator was not installed correctly or the belt pulley on the alternator is not seating properly.
+The noise you described could happen when the belt pulleys are not aligned properly.
+Maybe the alternator was not installed correctly or the belt pulley on the alternator is not seated properly.

 A: It could be a failing belt tensioner which was a fairly common problem in this car.
 Have it checked out.